metarhia/globalstorage/README.md

   - client-side storage engine (multiple implementations for different platforms including mobile, desktop and browser)
   - sharding for distributed storage of large data amounts, geo-distribution, save backup copies, access load balancing
   - allows user to exchange data in P2P mode
-- Syncronization between client and server in realtime (close to realtime) and in lazy mode
+- Synchronization between client and server in realtime (close to realtime) and in lazy mode
 - Offline-first approach: applications can work in online and offline (with locally stored data)
-- Bidirectional data sync with CRDT and hieratchical versioning like git have
+- Bidirectional data sync with CRDT and hierarchical versioning like git have
 - Global data structures unification for applications working with [Metarhia](https://github.com/metarhia/Metarhia) technological stack and [Impress](https://github.com/metarhia/impress) application server
 - Ability to work with non-unified data structures (custom schemas), specific to certain subject domain
 - Data structures have global distributed identification system, so data can be inserted anywhere and will not bring ID conflicts